evcastelani/MolecularConformation.jl/README.md

 This new version of Molecular Conformation works using a data list in `NMRType` format.
-In this sense, in order to run the `conformation function` we need to read a `.pdb` file.
-For example, let us consider the `pdb1a03.pdb`.
-In this case, we need convert the `.pdb` file to NMRType as follows
+In this sense, in order to run the `conformation function` we need to read a `.pdb` or `.mdjeep` file.
+For example, let us consider the `pdb1a03.mdjeep`.
+In this case, we need convert the `.mdjeep` file to `NMRType` as follows

 ```julia
 julia> data = nmr("pdb1a03.pdb")